 FEAR OF REJECTION

-The most common fear of rejection is associated with not being accepted as a friend or companion, including a mate.
+The most common fear of rejection is not being accepted as a friend or companion, including a mate.
 It starts at birth and continues until we die.
-Friendship is the dominate one, but there are others.
-Fear of not getting onto a team, admission into a college, or finding employment, etc. are all included.
+Friendship is the dominant rejection, but there are others.
+The fear of not getting onto a team, getting into a college, finding employment, etc., is all included.
 A few more hidden characteristics of this fear include jealousy, lack of self-esteem, not wanting to share, becoming vulnerable, and the like.

 Evolution.
-Some say it comes from animal evolution where the group provides safety and survival.
+Some say it came from animal evolution, where the group provides safety and survival to the individuals.
 A person kicked out of the family or clan would not survive long in the animal jungle.
-This is a common sense and logical assumption.
+This is common sense and a logical assumption.

-But, if evolution is the reason, then why doesn’t evolution make whatever adjustments are necessary in order to permit solitary animals to survive.
-There are many solitary animals that do well, such as tigers, crabs, most insects, most fish species, etc.
+But, if evolution is the reason, then why doesn’t evolution make whatever adjustments are necessary to permit solitary animals to survive?
+Many solitary animals do well, such as tigers, crabs, most insects, most fish species, etc.

-Click on the Read More link for a discussion of 8 more causes of the Fear of Rejection.
+Click on the Read More link to discuss eight more causes of the Fear of Rejection.

 Learned.
-Others say that rejection is a learned fear from watching others and getting what you want or need.
-For example, biting the hand the feeds you is a learned trait connected to a denial of pleasure and sustenance, i.e. a form of rejection.
-There are many examples and it is clearly one of the causes.
+Others say that rejection is a learned fear from watching others and acquiring wants or needs.
+For example, biting the hand that feeds you is a learned trait connected to a denial of pleasure and sustenance, i.e., a form of rejection.

 Trauma.
-Some experts report that trauma remains as the main cause, such as being bullied or ridiculed during childhood.
+Some experts report that trauma is the leading cause, such as being bullied or ridiculed during childhood.
 Or a parent, sibling, or teacher, excluding you in favor of another.

 Pain Response.
-A study using neuro-imaging showed that the section of the brain becomes stimulated when a person encounters physical pain, such as being poked with a needle.
+A neuro-imaging study showed that the brain’s section becomes stimulated when a person encounters physical pain, such as being poked with a needle.
 This exact area is also stimulated when social pain occurs.
-Electrical signals are not opinions, and carries significant credible weight.
+Electrical signals are not opinions.
+They are observations.

 Environmental.
-There are some that argue that environmental factors, including foods, diets etc. have a connection.
-For example foods like coffee, chocolate, alcohol, and sugar are stimulants and may increase anxiety.
-There are studies listing the 5 worst foods for causing or increasing anxiety.
+Some argue that environmental factors, including foods, pollutants, etc., are connected.
+For example, coffee, chocolate, alcohol, and sugar are stimulants and may increase anxiety.
+Some studies have listed the five worst foods for causing or increasing anxiety.

 Medical Conditions and Physical Injuries.
-Any medical or physical injury that affects the neuro electrical transmission of signals can increase or decrease this fear.
-There is a new medical break-through in the area of gut biome that suggests it may affect all aspects of animal health.
-This includes neuro-electrical elements, including things like Autism.
+Any medical or physical injury that affects the neuro-electrical transmission of signals can increase or decrease this fear.
+There is a breakthrough in the area of the gut biome that suggests it may affect all aspects of animal health.
+This includes things like Autism.

 There are many manifestations of this fear.
-If it raises to the level of a panic disorder, i.e. a feeling of loss of control, intense fear of passing out, or unable to think straight, then it could be abnormal and professional would be helpful.
+If it raises to the level of a panic disorder, i.e., a feeling of loss of control, intense fear of passing out, or inability to think straight, it could be abnormal.

 It does not mean you are going crazy.
 It only means you need help learning how to address this fear.
 It is highly treatable.
-Seeking professional help in this matter is similar to seeking help in learning how to swim, or scuba dive, or becoming a pilot.
-It’s what smart people do.
+Seeking professional help in this matter is similar to seeking help learning how to swim, scuba dive, or become a pilot.
+It’s what intelligent people do.

 Physical Symptoms.
-The following are a few of the noticeable physical sings.
+The following are a few of the noticeable physical signs.